 Coronavirus (COVID-19) update

-All working age residents currently in receipt of Council Tax Support will receive up to £150 reduction in their Council Tax Bill, with no further payment due until 1st October 2020.
+All working age households currently in receipt of Council Tax Support will benefit from a reduction of up to £150 in their Council Tax bill, with no further payment due until 1 October 2020.

 If you are struggling to pay your Council Tax, you can apply for help towards your Council Tax costs by applying for Council Tax Support.